Last updated 2020-06-26. Last edited 2021-07-02

 Over five dozen different types of cleaning-related products show up in the house.
 But before we can simplify…

-Even when stored and used safely, some toxic products may emit chemicals even when sealed— as you may notice walking in the supermarket cleaning aisle.
+Even stored and used correctly, some products may emit volatile organic chemicals (VOCs).
+Even when sealed— as you may notice walking in the supermarket cleaning aisle.

 Waste is another issue.
 So many unnecessary disposables!

-The basic, overlapping steps for detoxing seem simple enough:
+The basic steps for detoxing seem simple enough:

 - De-cluttering.
-In this house it’s cleaning-related supplies.
-This happens during the transition.
+In this house it’s cleaning-related supplies during the transition.

 - Safely disposing of now-unused toxic products.

-Transitioning the cleaning closet, cat litter, and dry cleaning service
+Transitioning the cleaning supplies, cat litter, and dry cleaning service

-Among the main steps we take in these areas are the following, roughly in the order they happened.
+Among the main house cleaning detox steps are the following, roughly in the order they happen.

-Bringing in a healthy vacuum cleaner— a Miele Cat and Dog canister (for two cats and a dog).
-I meet the client at the shop, where the owner lets me demonstrate, jumping in with his own expertise as needed.
-I’m so grateful the client goes with this machine, one we’ll all be using.
+- Bringing in a healthy vacuum cleaner— a Miele Cat and Dog canister (for two cats and a dog).
+I meet Ava at the shop to demonstrate how I use the machine.
+The shop owner jumps in with his own expertise as needed.
+I’m so grateful Ava goes with this machine, one we’ll all be using.